About Mayo Clinic

 Mayo Clinic is a nonprofit organization that is committed to providing comprehensive care to everyone who needs healing.
 At Mayo Clinic, doctors from every medical specialty work together to advance medical knowledge through research and education and apply that knowledge to medical care.

 Mayo Clinic is the first and largest integrated, not-for-profit group practice in the world.
 At Mayo, a team of specialists is assembled to take the time to listen, understand and care for patients’ health issues and concerns.
-These teams draw from more than 4,000 physicians and scientists and nearly 60,000 allied health staff.
+These teams draw from more than 70,000 staff members, including more than 7,000 consulting staff and clinical residents.

 Mayo Clinic has major campuses in Rochester, Minn.; Scottsdale and Phoenix, Ariz.; and Jacksonville, Fla., as well as a wholly owned community health system.